nbahador/FAQs_About_Docker/README.md

 ---

-## How to Use Docker to Run a Container with DuckDB
+## How to use Docker to run a container with DuckDB inside it?

 > **To use Docker to run a container with DuckDB inside it, run the following command:**
 > docker run -it datacatering/duckdb:v1.2.0